jhyrkas/VibratoTransfer/README.md

 When the target signal is quiet or has an unstable fundamental frequency, no vibrato will be applied to the input.

 The plug-in operates with a base latency of 512 samples between the input and output signal even when no vibrato is being applied.
-Latency can increase or decreaes as vibrato is applied due to the vibrato patterns in the target signal.
+Latency can increase or decrease as vibrato is applied due to the vibrato patterns in the target signal.

 The algorithms in this plug-in are described in a previously published and upcoming research paper.
 The plug-in